galzo/homebridge-switchbot-bluetooth/README.md

 Upon defining a device in the `devices` list, the following properties are available:

 **Mandatory Properties**

 - `name` - Device name.
 Must be unique (no duplications).
 - `type` - Type of device. (currently only `bot` is supported).
 - `address` - MAC Address of the SwitchBot device.
 [Learn how to find MAC Address](#finding-your-switchbot-mac-address).

 **Optional Properties**

 - `scanDuration` - Time for scanning bluetooth devices (in miliseconds).
   <br>A longer time will increase chance of successfuly detecting new devices, but reduce response time.
   <br>Default is `5000` (5000 miliseconds)

 - `scanRetries` - The Number of times that the plugin should attempt scanning for SwitchBot device, before failing.
   <br>Default is `5` (5 attempts)

 - `scanRetryCooldown` - Time for waiting between attempts of scanning / connecting to SwitchBot device.
   <br>Default is `1000` (1000 miliseconds)

 ## Finding your SwitchBot MAC Address

 1. Download SwitchBot App -
    <a href="https://apps.apple.com/us/app/switchbot/id1087374760"> iOS App Store </a> /
    <a href="https://play.google.com/store/apps/details?id=com.theswitchbot.switchbot&hl=en&gl=US">Google Play Store</a>
 2. Register / or Login into your SwitchBot account
 3. Open the device that you want to add to this platform
 4. Click `Device Info`
 5. Copy the `BLE MAC` address
 6. Add the address to the `address` property of the device in the `config.json` file ([Your configuration](#configuration))

+## Contact Me

+For any question, or complaints, feel free to contact me <a href="https://github.com/galzo">here</a>